nandansn/js-test-projects/README.md

 - session storage will be live within the tab,
 - local storage will be live between opening and closing of the window,
 - both storage stores data in key, value pair, key value pair type is string
+- localStorage - methods: setItem, getItem removeItem, clear
-- setItem, getItem removeItem, clear
+- sessionStorage - methods: setItem, getItem removeItem, clear

 - JSON.stringify() and JSON.parse() used to store and get complicated values like string or object.